mightymos/OnbrightFlasher/readme.md

 An external ESP8266/ESP32 module or similar serves as the flasher.

 For manual programming each HEX line must be pasted into the serial monitor individually.
-For automatic programming a Python script has been contributed that supports file upload.
+For automatic programming a Python script has been contributed that supports file upload (thanks to @matlab22).

 The sketch has successfully flashed a simple blink program.